alihatem360/YouTube-Playlist-Downloader/README.md

 **Note:** Before running the script, create a folder for the downloaded videos and add the path to the `DOWNLOAD_PATH` variable in the script.

-## Example Output

-Enter the Youtube Playlist link: https://www.youtube.com/playlist?list=Plolopoplop

-- Number of videos in the playlist: 5
-- Total duration: 78 minutes 19 seconds
-- Total size: 228 MB

-How do you want to download the videos?

-- Press 1 to download all videos at once.
-- Press 2 to download one video at a time.
-- Press 3 to download a part of the playlist.

-Your choice: 1

-- Downloaded: Video 1
-- Downloaded: Video 2
-- Downloaded: Video 3

 Download complete 🎉